sunpy/ndcube/joss_paper/paper.md

 separately.
 As with NDCube and NDCubeSequence, NDCollection thus enables easier and more reliable manipulation of N-D astronomical data sets.

-# Community Use

-Stable releases of ndcube are available through pip and conda-forge.
-It is already used both byscientists in their data analysis and as a dependency by other packages.
-At time of writing packages depending on ndcube include: sunraster (a package for handling data from solar slit spectrometer instruments); irispy (a package for handling data from NASA's IRIS Small Explorer mission); user tools for the DKIST telescope;
-specutils (an astropy-affiliated package for analyzing spectral data).
-Further adoptions are expected, including by sunpy.

-An added benefit of broad adoption of the ndcube APIs by other packages is that scientists from sub-fields of astronomy and heliophysics will be able to more easily work with data from other sub-fields.
-This can help scientists combine observations from scientifically related, but traditionally distinct disciplines.
-This can help foster new collaborations and syngeries and promote scientific innovation.

 # Citations